Old Dominion University,

 The Joint Program in Medicine is designed to encourage highly qualified students to receive a B.S. from Old Dominion University and a M.D. from Eastern Virginia Medical School.
 A student accepted into the ODU/EVMS Joint Program in Medicine will be guaranteed a position at Eastern Virginia Medical School upon graduation from Old Dominion University and completion of prerequisite courses for medical school.
-Applications are due in MGB 236 on December 20, 2012.
+Applications are due in MGB 236 December 1st fall of your sophomore year.

 Click here for a BSMD Application

 Eligibility and Selection of Students for the Program